osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

-# Install dependencies from source
+# Install dependencies from source on Ubuntu

 This tutorial will go through the process of installing some of Gazebo's dependencies from source.
 The dependencies listed here are all maintained by